 WebSocket Communication Protocol

-The following is a WebSocket communication protocol document based on code implementation, outlining how clients (devices) interact with servers via WebSocket.
-This document is inferred solely from the provided code and may require further confirmation or supplementation with server-side implementation for actual deployment.
+The following is a WebSocket communication protocol document organized based on code implementation, outlining how clients (devices) interact with servers via WebSocket.
+This document is inferred solely from the provided code and may require further confirmation or supplementation when combined with server-side implementation during actual deployment.

 1. Overall Process Overview

-• Creates and initializes a WebSocket protocol instance (WebsocketProtocol) that implements the Protocol interface
+• Create and initialize WebSocket protocol instance (WebsocketProtocol) implementing Protocol interface

-• Enters the main loop waiting for events (audio input, audio output, scheduled tasks, etc.).
+• Enter main loop waiting for events (audio input, audio output, scheduled tasks, etc.).

-• When the device needs to start a voice session (e.g., user wake-up, manual button trigger, etc.), it calls OpenAudioChannel():
+• When device needs to start voice session (e.g., user wake-up, manual button trigger), call OpenAudioChannel():

-• Gets the WebSocket URL from build configuration (CONFIG_WEBSOCKET_URL)
+• Get WebSocket URL from compile configuration (CONFIG_WEBSOCKET_URL)

-• Sets several request headers (Authorization, Protocol-Version, Device-Id, Client-Id)
+• Set several request headers (Authorization, Protocol-Version, Device-Id, Client-Id)

-• Calls Connect() to establish a WebSocket connection with the server
+• Call Connect() to establish WebSocket connection with server

-• After successful connection, the device sends a JSON message with the following example structure:
+• After successful connection, device sends a JSON message with example structure:

 {